prod-prod/prod-prod.github.io/_pages/cv.md

 * **July 2015 - December 2017: Datawarehouse engineer, Delivery Hero, Berlin, Germany**

-  I was the member of the Data team, where I was responsible for integrating, verification and availability of the company data.
+  I was a member of the Data team, where I was responsible for integrating, verification and availability of the company data.

   * Design and implement database architecture for analytics
   * Integrate 3rd party services into the existing architecture